 In this article, we will discuss strategies for removing bankruptcy from your credit report early and offer tips for rebuilding your credit after bankruptcy.

 How long does a chapter 7 bankruptcy stay on your credit report?

 A Chapter 7 bankruptcy allows you to repay your creditors to settle your debts.
 However, you have to meet a means test to be able to file for this type of bankruptcy.

-Once you do file, it takes up to ten years for a Chapter 7 to come off your credit report, assuming you don’t take any actions to have it removed sooner.
+Once you do file, a Chapter 7 can stay on your credit report for up to ten years, assuming you don’t take any actions to have it removed sooner.